TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 Trauma and Healing Journey

 I am three times divorced and a survivor of domestic violence, sexual assault, mental illness, conversion therapy, alcoholism, and suicide attempts.
 I continue to navigate healing from these deeply rooted traumas and C-PTSD.
-Journaling has provided a space for reflection and self-expression, while witchcraft and nature have offered me solace and a deeper connection to the world around me.
+Journaling has provided a space for reflection and self-expression, while witchcraft and nature have offered me solace and a deeper connection to my subconscious mind and the world around me.
 Additionally, therapy has been invaluable in helping me process my experiences and develop healthier coping strategies.

 As an ex-Mormon, I’ve had to unlearn patriarchal structures that erased my sexuality and gender, realizing how deeply these systems shaped my identity and worldview.
 These structures enforced strict gender roles and heteronormativity.

 For three years, I was married to a gay man in an LDS/Mormon temple marriage- an experience that profoundly shaped my understanding of both gender and desire.
-In that relationship, I first realized I was non-monogamous.
-I also discovered how deeply I felt the need to strap down my chest and minimize the features of my body marked as female, pretending they didn’t exist, while presenting masculinity in order to feel desirable to him.
+In that relationship, I learned I was non-monogamous.
+I also discovered how deeply I felt the need to strap down my chest and minimize the features of my body marked as female, pretending they didn’t exist, while presenting masculinity in order to feel desirable.
 At the time, I didn’t understand what this meant- but I was beginning to glimpse my trans identity.
 What I was really experiencing was gender dysphoria, unfolding alongside a marriage where my assigned sex at birth was not desirable, and my gender awakening began to take shape in that tension.
 That marriage revealed truths about myself that I could no longer hide, even within the constraints of religion and community.

-I identify as ethically non-monogamous and have been practicing this relationship format for over six years.
-Non-monogamy has given me space to redefine intimacy, family, and love outside of patriarchal structures, and to embrace connections that honor my truth.
-I experienced religious, familial, and community traumas, and loss of home when I left this establishment.
+I experienced religious, familial, and community traumas, and loss of home as I left this establishment.
 I am still healing these wounds, and I am grateful for the LDS people in my later adulthood who have loved and embraced me for who I am, reminding me that love and acceptance can transcend the structures I’ve left behind.
+I am infinitely grateful for the reconnection with my parents and their open hearts and efforts to understand these 'divergent' aspects of my identity.

 Experiences as a Sex Worker

-I have experienced social oppression and systematic rejection and erasure as a sex worker.
+I have experienced social oppression and systematic rejection and erasure as a sex worker over 15+ years.
 I have participated in sex work out of desperation for survival, but also as a self-designated choice that has provided personal enrichment.
-I have briefly experienced exploitation in sex work, though the majority of my work has been self-designated.
-I have experienced oppression by banking institutions which have erased and denied my legitimacy as a licensed sex worker at a legal brothel and tax-paying citizen.
-These multifaceted experiences have deepened my understanding of the intersectionality of gender erasure, the impacts of patriarchy, and the resilience of those I work alongside from marginalized backgrounds within the sex work industry.
+I have briefly experienced exploitation in sex work, though the majority of my work has been self-designated in states where prostitution is criminalized.
+I have also experienced oppression by banking institutions which have erased and denied my legitimacy as a licensed sex worker at a legal brothel and tax-paying citizen in Nevada where it is legal (but not decriminalized).
+I have been recognized and approached in public as a porn star on multiple occasions.

 Educational and Professional Background